Beijing

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I used a service called Ihouse.
 I did lots of research online for expat housing and knew what I wanted.
 I wanted a real bathroom with a toilet and shower stall and an apartment with lots of closets.
 I also wanted something close to a subway station.
-I live near jianguomen and the 2nd ring road," said one expat in Beijing.
+I live near jianguomen and the 2nd ring road," remarked one expat who made the move to Beijing.

 "Finding a place to live in Beijing can be a challenging task.
 It is recommended to start researching in advance, as rental properties tend to be filled quickly, so it's important to start looking early.
 Another important factor for finding a home in Beijing is to have a good understanding of the local housing market.
 It will be helpful to hire a real estate agent who can provide useful information and help you to find ideal properties that fit your specific requirements.
 Additionally, you can use online resources to facilitate your search, such as expat forums or websites including listings of available properties.
 Furthermore, you can explore real estate websites and apps to find appropriate living spaces, such as furnished studio apartments near the city center, lofts near tourist areas, or 3-bedroom homes in residential districts.
 It is helpful to physically visit the area you are interested in and be familiar with the local landscape and cost of living.
-Finally, it is important to make sure you understand the local laws so you can be aware of what is expected when renting a property in Beijing," said one expat who made the move to Beijing, China.
+Finally, it is important to make sure you understand the local laws so you can be aware of what is expected when renting a property in Beijing," explained one expat living in Beijing, China, China.

 What is a typical expat home or apartment like in Beijing?

 "Expat homes and apartments in Beijing are generally spaciously designed and comfortably appointed.
 Most feature bright modern interiors with minimalist-style furnishings, and often include balconies or terraces with views of the city.
 Many larger expat homes and apartments come fully-furnished and are equipped with modern amenities, such as air-conditioning, WiFi, and washing machines.
 Security is often offered in the form of 24-hour guards, gated access and CCTV.
-Expats in Beijing also commonly seek out international communities offering villas and serviced apartments with shared leisure and recreational facilities such as swimming pools, gyms and playgrounds," said one expat in Beijing, China.
+Expats in Beijing also commonly seek out international communities offering villas and serviced apartments with shared leisure and recreational facilities such as swimming pools, gyms and playgrounds," explained one expat living in Beijing, China, China.

 What is the average cost of housing in Beijing?